-There are different drying parameters that have their distinct role in the process of drying the resins.
+Different drying parameters have their distinct role in the process of drying the resins.
 Here we describe the these parameters and their effects that help processors to put them in use accordingly.

 Drying Parameter: Heat

-Heat is considered as the first fundamental drying parameter that can be used with any kind of polymer.
+Heat is considered as the first fundamental drying parameter that can be used with any polymer.
 Here is how heating affects hygroscopic materials & non-hygroscopic polymers.

-In the Hygroscopic polymers, the water molecules are present in the molecular structure of the substance and thus they have a strong attraction for water.
+In Hygroscopic polymers, water molecules are present in the molecular structure of the substance; thus, they strongly attract water.
 The heat works on the force that binds these water molecules with the molecular chains, casting them out of the material more vigorously & efficiently.
-At a certain temperature, the binding force finally weakens and thus the water molecules are led free in the air, moving freely and assisting in the drying process.
+At a specific temperature, the binding force finally weakens; thus, the water molecules are led free in the air, moving freely and assisting in the drying process.

-In non-hygroscopic materials, heat is used to eliminate the surface moisture as the molecular structure of these materials does not allow water molecules to enter in the pellet.
-Thus the moisture collects externally on the surface which is eliminated by heat.
+In non-hygroscopic materials, heat is used to eliminate surface moisture as the molecular structure of these materials does not allow water molecules to enter the pellet.
+Thus the humidity collects externally on the surface, which heat eliminates.

 Drying Parameter: Dew Point